telerik/kendo-ui-core/docs/aspnet-mvc/fundamentals.md

 ### Name

 You must set the **Name** option of a Kendo UI server wrapper.
 The value will be used as the `id` and `name` HTML attributes (the `name` HTML attribute is set only for input widgets e.g. DatePicker, NumericTextBox, DropDownList, etc.).
 The `id` HTML attribute is used to initialize the Kendo UI widget.

+Widget IDs (Names) should meet the requirements for valid HTML ID attributes.
+They should not contain spaces and special characters, and should start with a letter.

 ![Wrapper name](/aspnet-mvc/images/wrapper-name.png)